TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

   10. Wait for the CD image to mount, it will show the CD on the desktop as solid, not transparent, and a window will show on the top right of the VM screen saying it was successfully mounted.
   11. Double-click on the CD icon on the VM desktop.
   12. In the new window that opens, right click on the white-space or any file/folder, and click **Open Terminal Here**.
   13. In the newly opened terminal window, paste `sudo ./VBoxLinuxAdditions.run` and hit enter.
+You will know it is finished when it asks you to close the window.
+  14. Once it finishes, close the terminal and the CD folder.
+  15. Right-click CD on the VM desktop and click **Eject Volume**.
+It will not eject if the CD folder is open.
-  14. Once it finishes, reboot your VM (which you can do by typing `reboot` and hitting enter).
+  16. Reboot your VM (which you can do by typing `reboot` and hitting enter in a terminal).
-  15. When your VM is finished rebooting, you should see the VBox_GAs CD on the Xubuntu desktop.
-Right-click it and hit **Eject Volume**.
-If it only says **Mount Volume**, click **Mount Volume** and then **Eject Volume**.
-  16. You can now maximize the VM window, use the shared clipboard, and create additional displays, among many other useful features.
+  17. You can now maximize the VM window, use the shared clipboard, and create additional displays, among many other useful features.
 These options are available on the VM toolbar under **View** and **Device**.

   **NOTE**: